szarnyasg/grb-reduce-bitmap/README.md

-# Test project for SIGMOD2014 PC / Q3
+# Test project for SIGMOD2014 PC / Q1

 ## Requirements

-Use the `master` branches of:
+Use the `?TODO?` branches of:
 - SuiteSparse:GraphBLAS (v4.0.0draft5)
 - LAGraph